ryanmcdonough/lexplore/README.md

 -   List of all parties involved, with their names, addresses, and roles
 -   Effective date of the NDA
 -   Term or duration of the NDA
--   Confidentiality provisions
+-   Confidentiality provisions, including exceptions and duration
 -   Governing law
+-   Purpose of the NDA
+-   Permitted use of confidential information
+-   Presence of non-solicitation and non-compete clauses
+-   Intellectual property provisions
+-   Requirements for returning or destroying confidential information
+-   Dispute resolution procedures
+-   Amendment provisions
+-   Presence of a severability clause

 Customization
 -------------

 You can modify the `ParsedNDA` class in the script to adjust the structure of the extracted data according to your specific needs.
+The current implementation extracts a wide range of information, but you may want to add or remove fields based on your particular use case.

 Limitations
 -----------